researcherben/python-interfaces/README.md

 * documenting the function with a comment block that enables `help`
 * providing command-line help when calling the .py file
 * implementing logging capability
+* wrapping the snippet in a function implies testing the function
+* fuzzing
+* performance characterization: scaling tests of memory, wall-clock time

 A tutorial folder contains the progression of adding the capabilities to the trivial task.